PassionateDataScientist/Laptop_price_capstone2/README.md

 ![Right Skewed Laptop Price](https://github.com/PassionateDataScientist/Laptop_price_capstone2/blob/main/images/price.jpg)

 Our target variable is **Price** and the **Price** data is skewed to right.
-That’s self-explanatory; many laptops in the market have lower prices and few have high prices.
+It is obvious that commodities with low prices are sold and purchased more than the branded ones.
 Real life distributions are usually skewed.
 In skewed data, the tail region may act as an outlier for the statistical model, and outliers adversely affect the model ’s performance, especially regression-based models.
 So there is a necessity to transform the skewed data to close enough to a Gaussian distribution or Normal distribution.
 A log transformation can help to fit a skewed distribution into a Gaussian one.

 ### Algorithms and Machine Learning ###
 PreProcessing and Modeling [Click Here](https://github.com/PassionateDataScientist/Laptop_price_capstone2/blob/main/PreProcessing_and_Training_Data_Development.ipynb)